backupner/pypi-google-cloud/README.md

 Alternatives
 ------------

-If you would like to use cloud agnostic solution or prefer to use AWS instead of Google Cloud, check this repositories:
+If you would like to use cloud agnostic solution, check this repositories:
 - stevearc/pypicloud
 - private-pypi/private-pypi

+If you prefer to use AWS instead of Google Cloud, then check this repositories:
 - amureki/lapypi